Learn WIP with Joy – File Protection Deep Dive – Part 3

 As mentioned, this is a very high-level view of the components involved.
 Explaining the entire flow in detail is not the scope of this article.
 You can find good documentation on EFS over the internet, like this.

-Rather than the components involved, our focus is on the working mechanism of EFS encryption.
-Let’s start with uncovering the process flow for EFS file encryption in general.
+We focus on the working mechanism of EFS encryption rather than the components involved.
+Let’s start by uncovering the general process flow for EFS file encryption.

 EFS encryption process in a nutshell [Generalized]

 If you have read Part 2, you would know that EFS file encryption uses both symmetric and asymmetric keys.
-The symmetric key (FEK) is used for encryption/decryption of the file content whereas an RSA public/private key pair generated for the user account is used to protect the FEK so as to ensure protection and restrict unauthorized file access.
+The symmetric key (FEK) is used for encryption/decryption of the file content whereas an RSA public/private key pair generated for the user account is used to protect the FEK, ensuring protection and restricting unauthorized file access.

 A simplistic overview of the EFS encryption process is shown below